The Four-Season Pantry

 Some Examples of "Season Extension"

-This is one of our season extenders, a "cloche", or cone-shaped cold frame made from a scrap piece of Kalwall, fiber reinforced polyester, greenhouse glazing material.
+This is one of our season extenders, a "cloche", or cone-shaped "cap" made from a scrap piece of Kalwall, fiber reinforced polyester, greenhouse glazing material.
 It's cut as a half-circle, then epoxied and riveted on the seam.
 Note the old zinc canning lid on top for those really cold nights!
-You can take it off on sunny days but leave the cone for plants that like the extra daytime heat.
+You can take the lid off on sunny days but leave the cone in place for plants that like the extra daytime heat.

 This lettuce is part of our spring/fall porch garden.
 These are shown in late April and are nearly fully mature They will be eaten up soon to make way for younger lettuce transplants going into the outdoor garden.
 These are shown in rectangular plastic "window box" planters that are getting brittle from sun exposure.
 They are being replaced with larger rectangular boxes made from painted aluminum "flashing" and cedar 2-by-8s.

-This is a close-up of one hill of Georgia Jets, the yield of one little sprout (of many) from a sweet potato we stored through the Winter.
-One of these may be chosen to produce next year's sprouts.
-The potatoes sprout best in subdued light, but in a warm spot.
-We just remove a large, fully leafed out sprout from the potato in the Spring, pot it up in a 4" pot, and baby it along while it gets roots.
-When we see more growth, and conditions are right outdoors, it moves to the greenhouse and finally the garden.
-And when you're done removing sprouts you can still eat the sweet potato!
+This is a close-up of one hill of Georgia Jets, the yield of one little sprout (of many) from a sweet potato we stored through the winter.
+One of these may be chosen to produce next year's sprouts, and these "mother" roots are stored in a tray of vermiculite until spring, about mid April here.
+Then the tray of "mother" potatoes are brought out into subdued light, in a warm spot and watered to wake them up.
+Once leafy sprouts form and grow to about 6" tall, they are removed from the root and stuck into a 4" pot out of direct light.
+You need to baby the slips along while they take root.
+Move into direct light after a few days, and when conditions are right outdoors (well after last frost) they can be hardened off in a cold frame and finally into the garden.
+And when you're done removing sprouts from the mother roots, you can still eat the sweet potato!

-This shows a size comparison with my foot-long foot.
+This shows a size comparison with Larisa's foot-long foot.
 The big potato you see weighed 2 and 1/4 pounds, matching the biggest regular potato we've ever grown.
-Not bad for a semi-tropical plant grown in the frigid upper midwest!
-And they store very well throughout the winter, if we don't just eat them all too soon!
+Not bad for a semi-tropical plant grown in Minnesota!
+And they store very well throughout the winter into the next summer, if we don't just eat them all too soon!

 This photo shows part of our 2011 peach harvest still hanging on the overloaded branches of 4 trees that bore fruit that year.
 We did not expect this much fruit set so we didn't thin fruits in the spring.
 You can see the branches bending under the weight but none of them snapped.
 If we had thinned them they would probably have ripened much sooner on the trees and they would have been a bit sweeter.